-Term What it means...
-Non-preferred vendor (page 97) A vendor who does not have a contract with the Plan to provide certain services or equipment including, but not limited to, durable medical equipment and medical supplies.
+Term What it means Non-preferred vendor (page 101) A vendor who does not have a contract with the Plan to provide certain services or equipment including, but not limited to, durable medical equipment and medical supplies.
 You pay more member costs when you use non-preferred vendors.
 0 Observation care A well-defined set of specific, clinically appropriate services, which include ongoing short-term treatment, assessment, and reassessment before a decision can be made about whether a patient will need inpatient hospital treatment or if he or she can be discharged from the hospital.
 Observation care is considered outpatient and is usually provided in medical centers and community hospitals.
 Opiate treatment programs (OTP) Programs licensed to distribute and administer medications as an alternative to an opioid on which a member was dependent.
-Out-of-pocket costs See Member costs Out-of-pocket (OOP) maximum (page 22) A limit on the member costs (deductible, copays, coinsurance) you have to pay for covered services.
+Out-of-pocket costs See Member costs Out-of-pocket (OOP) maximum (pages 22-23) A limit on the member costs (copays, coinsurance, deductible) you have to pay for covered services.
 Once you reach this limit, the Plan then pays 100% of the allowed amounts for the rest of the plan year.
-Your OOP maximum caps the member costs you owe for: Medical services Behavioral health services Prescription drugs Your OOP maximum doesn't include premiums, balance bills, or costs for services that the Plan doesn't cover.
-Outpatient behavioral health services (pages 73-75) Services that don't require an inpatient hospital admission or overnight stay.
+In Community Choice, your OOP maximum caps the member costs you owe for: Non-hospital services Medical services at Community Choice hospitals Behavioral health services Prescription drugs Your OOP maximum doesn't include premiums, balance bills, costs for services that the Plan doesn't cover, or costs you owe for services at non-Community Choice hospitals.
+Outpatient behavioral health services (pages 76-78) Services that don't require an inpatient hospital admission or overnight stay.
 Outpatient services include office services as well as more intensive types of behavioral health treatment.
 Outpatient hospital services Care at a hospital that doesn't require being admitted to the hospital.
 Outpatient care usually doesn't include an overnight stay.
-Outpatient services sometimes means health care provided at any non-hospital facility, such as a doctor's office or walk-in clinic. Р Palliative care Medical care that focuses on treating symptoms - like severe pain, or difficulty breathing - to make you more comfortable.
+Outpatient services sometimes means health care provided at any non-hospital facility, such as a doctor's office or walk-in clinic. Ρ Palliative care Medical care that focuses on treating symptoms - like severe pain, or difficulty breathing - to make you more comfortable.
 Palliative care is not intended to cure underlying conditions.
 Partial hospitalization programs (PHP) Non-residential, structured outpatient psychiatric and substance use programs that are more intensive than one would get in a doctor's office, but that are an alternative to inpatient care.
 These programs offer at least five hours of therapy a day, up to seven days a week.